Center for learning and teaching

 The Center for Learning and Teaching (CLT) serves all students and teachers in all divisions, and is the school's center of expertise for academic support, learning differences, and faculty professional development around learning and brain development.

-The CLT is directed by Sarah Davies, who takes a lead role in supporting individualized teaching and differentiation in all three divisions.
-Sarah coordinates direct service to students with documented learning differences, manages SPA’s academic tutoring program, and provides counsel and support to parents.
+The CLT is directed by Karen Rassmussen, who takes a lead role in supporting individualized teaching and differentiation in all three divisions.
+Karen coordinates direct service to students with documented learning differences, manages SPA’s academic tutoring program, and provides counsel and support to parents.
 She also provides support and professional development for faculty around best practices in teaching, and helps teachers apply current research to improving their practices in the classroom.
 She works closely with Dr. Tim Elchert in the Lower School on academic support initiatives for students in Grades K-5, and oversees the academic tutoring staff in the Middle and Upper Schools.
-Sarah holds a B.A. from the University of Utah and a M.Ed. from the University of Minnesota.
+Ms. Rassmussen has an M.A. in Educational Leadership from the University of Saint Thomas and a B.S. in Education from the University of Minnesota.
 A life-long learner, she is certified in Orton-Gillingham instruction, has certification in the area of Autism Spectrum Disorders, and is currently working towards her M.A. in Special Education at the University of St. Thomas.

 Additional CLT staff include:

 Wendy Eidem, Upper School Learning Resource Counselor: Wendy provides learning support to students in our Upper School, serves as the coordinator for the academic coaching program, and assists students in applying for accommodations on standardized college entrance testing.